These Marble Squares are the perfect combination of a brownie, cheesecake, and chocolate cake. Pure Heaven!

 - 1/2 cup sour cream

-With an electric mixer, combine cream cheese and 1/2 cup of the sugar until well blended.
-Add 1 egg and mix well.
+- In a medium bowl, using an electric mixer, combine cream cheese and 1/2 cup of the sugar until well blended.
+Beat in 1 egg and mix well.
 Set aside.